Graduate Project 2: Natural Language Processing

 Milestone 4: Internal Peer Review (2%) - November 22, 2024

-The internal peer review is a simple google form checking if each member of the group is contributing to the project and how the tasks are distributed among members.
+The internal peer review is for checking if each member of the group is contributing to the project and how the tasks are distributed among members.
 This is graded on completion.
-The internal peer review form for this checkpoint is due by 11:59 pm on November 22.
+The internal peer review Gradescope assignment for this milestone is due by 11:59 pm on November 22.

 Milestone 5: Project Report First Draft (18%) - December 2, 2024